 - Publish our Single Equality Policy on the school website - Raise awareness of the policy through the school newsletters, assemblies, staff meeting and other communications - Make sure hard copies are available and in an appropriate format for visually impaired or EAL users where applicable - Our equality information will be updated on an annual basis

 3. Other Policies

 This policy should be read in conjunction with the following:

 - Anti-Bullying Policy

 - Emotional Regulation Policy

 - Health & Safety Policy

-- Safer Recruitment and Selection guidelines (within the Safeguarding Policy)
+- Safer Recruitment Policy

 - Sex and Relationship Education

 4. Statutory Requirements: The Public Sector Equality Duty